As an Amazon Associate, I earn from qualifying purchases you make on this website.

 The architecture and history are impressive.
 In that respect, it is the same as Aoyama, Zoshigaya, and Yanaka cemeteries.
 There are huge kanji-covered monoliths, enormous stone lanterns, and mound-shaped crypts.
 Some graves have Shinto and Buddhist icons, while others have Christian crosses.
 A columbarium is also on the grounds.
 There is one thing different here.
-The foreign area has many graves with people who seem to have had connections to the Middle East.
+The foreign area has many graves of people who seem to have had connections to the Middle East.

 Who is buried in Tama Cemetery?